Technical-User-Git/public-assets/ora/ora-client19.3-dual-arch.md

 The setup is launched, it will run silently so you won't see any progression.
 Just be patient it will take 2 or 3 minutes...

 You can monitor the execution by having a look at the **task manager**: under the main process of your powershell terminal you will find some child processes for the **setup.exe** you just ran and the **oui.exe** (oracle universal installer).
-Once both child processes will disappear youy can consider that this step of the setup is complete.
+Once both child processes will disappear you can consider that this step of the setup is complete.

 ![task_mgr](https://technical-user-git.github.io/hosted-img/ora/oui_task_manager.png)